Gaeltacht Minnesota

 At the more advanced levels, working in the language and applying your knowledge of Irish becomes the focus.
 You'll polish up some grammar, but you'll also spend more time using the Irish you know in conversation.

 More specific goals and activities for each group are worked out as we learn the composition of each class.
-In other words, we adapt each workshop, to some extent, to reflect the numbers and abilities of the people attending.
-For more about how we determine your ability in the language, click here.
+In other words, we adapt each workshop, to some extent, to reflect the abilities of the people attending.
+For more about how we determine your ability in the language, see our placement question .

 Who should attend?{short description of image}(back to questions)